 Ulcerative Colitis – Lining of the colon develops ulcers and/or tears leading to stomach pain, bloody diarrhea, rectal bleeding, and unhealthy weight loss.

 Cirrhosis – Degenerative disease of the liver often associated with high consumption of alcohol.

-> H. Pylori – Helicopbacter Pylori is a bacterial infection that causes ulcers in the stomach.
-Can cause pain, bloating, nausea and more.
+H. Pylori – Helicobacter Pylori is a bacterial infection that causes ulcers in the stomach.
+Can cause pain, bloating, nausea, and more.

-> Dysphagia – Difficulty swallowing.
+Dysphagia – Difficulty swallowing.

 Gastroesophageal Reflux Disease (GERD) – AKA Severe Heartburn causes chest pain and inflammation of the esophagus.